Home

 To me the vegan diet is even harder to follow and still get all your nutritional needs.
 This diet is also plant based including the grains, fruits, nuts and seeds.
 What it does not include are any animal products including dairy products, eggs and it usually omits honey.
 I just cannot think of omitting all these products from my cooking, but I am told that there are many great substitutes in the health food stores to replace them.

-The following whole grains are some that should be worked into your diet even if you are not cooking vegan recipes.
+The following whole grains are some that should be worked into your diet even if you are not learning how to make vegan recipes.

 OATS must be processed some before they can be eaten but they are best eaten with as little processing as possible.
 The more they are processed the less chewy they become.
 More processing produces the quick cooking oats which I try to stay away from.